chrisbremmer/playwright-boilerplate/README.md

-# Vuori-Automation Testing Suite
+# Playwright Boilerplate

-This repository provides a comprehensive setup for a Playwright testing suite tailored for the Vuori web application.
+This repository provides a comprehensive setup for a Playwright testing suite tailored for an Ecommerce application.
 It supports end-to-end, API, integration, and load testing to ensure thorough validation of both functionality and performance.
 Here is the detailed project structure with descriptions for each section.

 ## Project Structure